christophhagen/StateModel/Readme.md

 The main idea is to flatten models into a very simple, generic structure, so that you can use a standard database without modifications.
 Just define your models in code, and don't worry about tables, schemas, or any of the low-level details.
 Then use your models like any other classes, while the model logic fetches all values directly from the database.
-In addition to the simple usage, `StateModel` even provides a simple mechanism to synchronize/merge databases.
+In addition to the simple usage, `StateModel` even works with SwiftUI, provides transactions, historic data, and a simple mechanism to synchronize/merge databases.

+## Core idea

-Here's how it works: A data model usually consists of different model classes, which are identified somehow (think PRIMARY KEY), and which have some properties assigned (which can point to other models).
+Here's how it works: A data model usually consists of different model classes, which are identified somehow (think SQLite PRIMARY KEY), and which have some properties assigned (which can point to other models).
 The idea is to identify each property by a unique "path", which consists of:
 - The id of the model class
 - The id of the instance